Manuscript wishlist

 YA and MG - Contemporary

--Overall tone: “Dark and gritty”, “issue-driven”
+-Overall tone: “Dark and gritty”, “issue-driven” (truly too many to name, including all of the above!)

 -I also love seeing moments of profound joy, celebration, or triumph alongside the grit, especially for marginalized characters!